Commercial Air Conditioning, Commercial HVAC, Preventive Maintenance Agreements

 While other breakdowns can be inconvenient and potentially expensive, a refrigerant leak might require correction by law due its environmental and potentially hazardous effects.

 Related article: Refrigerant Safety: Don’t Pay Too High a Price for Staying Cool

-Another incentive to repair a leaking AC quickly is preventing compressor failure.
+A refrigerant leak can lead to compressor failure.
 Left unchecked, a leak can lead to very low levels of refrigerant.
 This makes the unit work harder, eventually causing damage to the compressor.